total-typescript/total-typescript-book/book-content/chapters/18-cjs-vs-esm.md

 <!-- CONTINUE -->

-# 16. CommonJS vs. ESM Module Systems
+# 15. CommonJS vs. ES Modules

-The two primary module systems in the JavaScript ecosystem are CommonJS (CJS) and ECMAScript Modules (ESM).
+JavaScript is still a very young language.
+Its youth is most obvious when looking at how you modularize your code.
+As of 2024, the time of writing, there are _two_ ways to modularize your code in JavaScript: CommonJS (CJS) and ECMAScript Modules (ESM).

-While both serve the purpose of organizing and sharing code, they were created under different circumstances and are often seen as competing standards.
-However, understanding their differences and knowing when to use each is crucial for effective JavaScript and TypeScript development.
+Understanding the differences between these two module systems, and how they interoperate, is crucial for writing modern JavaScript applications.

 ## An Overview